dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T77: Lack of opposition can stagnate innovation.
+### T77: Lack of opposition in one-party states can lead to stagnation.

 |Support|
 |---|